News

 We had the opportunity to expand our company’s network for overseas business development.
 One medical entity offered us new ideas, such as treatment for injured racehorses.
 We also received requests for brochures from several companies we visited.

 At the Arthritis Conference, we received opinions related to each specialty area, such as “It seems to be good for arthritis and cases around the elbow.”
 (Olecranon fractures, etc.).
 At the Podiatric Surgery Conference, we received many questions regarding the strength of bone such as “Will the bones break after processing?”―perhaps because the foot bears the full weight of the body.
-We were again able to recognize the possibility of using bone processing device in various fields.
-In addition, the planned 3D processing function was well received at both conferences, and we were able to confirm once again that there is no discrepancy between the direction of the bone processing device aims for and the needs of doctors.
+We were again able to recognize the possibility of using bone processing machine in various fields.
+In addition, the planned 3D processing function was well received at both conferences, and we were able to confirm once again that there is no discrepancy between the direction of the bone processing machine aims for and the needs of doctors.